arttatum/PaymentGateway/README.md

 `make pretty`

+## Running the system using localstack

+TBD

-# Internal Software Design
+## Internal Software Design

-## Domain Driven Design
+### Domain Driven Design

 Some tactical patterns of domain driven design are employed here: Aggregate / Value Object / Repository / Command / Application Service.

 Due to the time constraints when building this system and the nature of Python, properly implementing these patterns was out of scope, but their spirit lives on (I hope)!

-# Hexagonal Architecture / Ports and Adapters
+### Hexagonal Architecture / Ports and Adapters

 The core of the system is expressed in infrastructure ignorant terms.

 Requests are routed to Lambdas through various means (SQS, ALB, API Gateway).

+Due to this strategy, adding additional Ports (API GW / Load Balancer / Manual Trigger / SQS / ...) or Adapters (to translate external events into commands for domain model) does not have an impact on the core of the system and can be more easily managed.

 ## Layers